 Which? personal finance campaigner Dominic Lindley says: ‘Lloyds rejects the majority of PPI complaints but most of the people who then go to the Financial Ombudsman have their complaint upheld.
 The message to consumers is clear - if your bank rejects your PPI complaint, don't give up at the first hurdle, go to the Ombudsman.’

-For more information on PPI mis-selling and for online help with reclaiming your premiums, visit our Payment Protection Insurance campaign page.
+For more information on PPI mis-selling and for online help with reclaiming your premiums, take a look at our guide.

 Bank charges complaints